Birth during lockdown – Carolines story

 Anyone can claim to be a qualified newborn photographer but in fact there is no such thing.
 Anyone can buy a camera and call themselves a newborn specialist. but I don't believe they should.
 For this reason I am a proud member of BANPAS and delighted to be the only photographer in Edinburgh to have been accepted as a Pro level member.
 This means a panel of expert newborn photographers have assessed the quality of my images and agreed that my work is of Pro newborn standard.
 I train multiple times a year to ensure I am always working to the very highest standards as I know how special your first few weeks are as a family and I want to give you the very best experience and images to remember it by.

 As experienced as I am, I never want to rest on my laurels.
 I train several times a year with the best photographers in the industry.
 I want to offer you the very best experience from start to finish.
-As the only current Ambassador in Scotland to BANPAS I take my responsibility seriously and work to promote safety in our industry.
-In the past two years I have taken part in training on subjects including lighting, studio posing, family outdoor photography, maternity posing, GDPR and more.
+In the past few years I have taken part in training on subjects including lighting, studio posing, family outdoor photography, maternity posing, GDPR, paediatric first aid and more.
+I also train other photographers in the art of newborn baby photography and offer business mentoring to photographers.

 I'M A MUMMY TOO!